Remington740 / 740A / 742 / 7400

 barrel lug to take both off at the same time.

-As luck would have it, the bullet exited the barrel in time to relieve pressure
+pin to actually fire the round.
+As luck would have it, the bullet exited the barrel

-while the case was still somewhat in the chamber.
+while the case was still somewhat in the chamber during extraction.
 You may notice a slight

 crease in the body behind the shoulder where this case upon being ejected was